zynga/atom/README.md

 FEATURES
 --------

- - Under 9K (under 3K minified).
+ - Small: ~9.6K (~3K minified).
- - Works in a browser or in node.
+ - No dependencies: works in a browser, or in node.
- - No dependencies (except for running unit tests)
+ - Enables programming patterns that reduce the need for deeply nested callbacks and conditionals.

 UNIT TESTS
 ----------

+	git submodule update --init
 	node atom-test.js      // brief
 	node atom-test.js -v   // verbose